Chysie-YU-0413/Notally-Extended/README.md

 * Add clickable links to notes with support for phone numbers, email addresses and web urls

 ### Translations
-Only English and Simplified Chinese remain; all other languages have been removed.
+This project only supports English and Simplified Chinese; all other languages have been removed.

 This is not due to any stance or discrimination, but because I cannot verify the translation quality of other languages.

-Therefore, translation pull requests for other languages will not be accepted.
+Therefore, this project does not accept any translation pull requests for languages other than English and Simplified Chinese.

-If you need multilingual support, please use Notally or NotallyX.
+If you need multilingual support, you may use Notally or NotallyX.